ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 - "Virtualisation is an old technology that container technology makes more practical."
 - "Docker is just one software platform that can create containers and the resources they use."
 ---
-### Disclaimers / apologies
+### Disclaimer

-This lesson comes with a whole set of disclaimers; my apologies for needing them!

-1. You are early learners to be engaging with this material.
-Various wheels are likely to fall off during parts of the session.
-Our volunteer helpers will try to assist where we can.
-There are also separate episodes that do not depend on each other, so if you have to give up on one episode, you should be able to return later in the session.

-2. This looks like the Carpentries' formatting of lessons because it is using their stylesheet (which is openly available for such purposes).
-However the similarity is visual-only: the lesson is not being developed directly by the Carpentries, which means that it does not have the quality-assurance or quality of the official Carpentries' lessons.
+This looks like the Carpentries' formatting of lessons because it is using their stylesheet (which is openly available for such purposes).
+However the similarity is visual-only: the lesson is not being developed by the Carpentries and has no association with the Carpentries.

-3. Docker is complex software used for many different purposes.
-We are unlikely to give examples that suit all of your potential ideal use-cases, but would be delighted to at least open up discussion of what those use-cases might be.

-4. Containers are a topic that requires significant amounts of technical background to understand in detail.
-Most of the time containers, particularly as wrapped up by Docker, do not require you to have a deep technical understanding of container technology, but when things go wrong, the diagnostic messages may turn opaque rather quickly.

 ### The fundamental problem: software has dependencies that are difficult to manage